YutngHsiao/US-presidential-election-analysis_twitter_text-mining/README.md

 - The association terms with “Bernie”, “Hillary”, and “Trump” can be found by using keyword correlation.
 - Sentimental test was introduced by using Naïve Bayes classifier in python.
 - The score of opinion lexicons was introduced in both R/python
-- Social network from Retweets
+- The social network from Retweets